To review the purpose of the Journal and submission guidelines, click on LCG Journal.

 The pilgrimage began during the first week of Lent while Israel is in the winter season.
 The weather was clear with only two days of light rain at the end, otherwise, it was quite pleasant daytime temperature between 60 and 70°F (A good time to be there, given that some summer days reach as much is 150° at certain sites).

 This was a guided pilgrimage tour with 48 people visiting about 32 holy sites in Israel.
 Once at a site, our guide gave a comprehensive explanation of what we were about to see followed by a walking tour complete with time for photographs.
-While I had done some preparation and reading about the sites we were about to visit, my focus was on tthe spiritual significance of visiting the places where Jesus lived and died.
+I must admit I would have liked him to have contacted car rental Jerusalem and organised some vehicles for us to use instead, as all the walking was quite tiring, but at least it was an authentic experience.
+While I had done some preparation and reading about the sites we were about to visit, my focus was on the spiritual significance of visiting the places where Jesus lived and died.

 Lent is a natural time for Christians of all denominations to come to the Holy Land as both pilgrims and tourists.
 For the locals, it is a brisk business.